How to Hire a Magician…You’re Doing it Wrong!

 Avoid low-budget “party companies” like the plague!

-I’ve never seen one source be more responsible for bad magic shows than low-budget party planning companies.
+Now, I’m not talking about professional event entertainment services.
+I’m talking about the low-budget party planning companies.
+I’ve never seen one source be more responsible for bad magic shows.
 They boast providing everything from pony rides, to cotton candy, bounce-houses, face painters, magicians, and more.
 I actually met a “magician” from one of these companies.
 It was high school kid that told me it was “easy money” on the weekend.
-Because I knew an owner of one of these companies, I learned that in most cases, he doesn’t know which “magician” he’s going to send out to do the show.
-So in other words, if you saw a certain magician at party that led you to call the company in the first place, you may not get the person you were interested in booking.
-That really cheapens the idea of a professional magician.

 Read reviews!

 Once you’ve narrowed down your search for magicians, start looking at reviews.
 Reviews can tell you so much about a performer.
-A lady last week called and booked me for a very high paying event.
+A lady last week contacted us and booked me for a very high paying event.
 I asked her specifically if she had seen my promo video.
 She replied, “No. I didn’t need to after I read your reviews.”

 Don’t wait to book!

-This past week, I had two people try to book me on two of the most in demand nights of the year.
+This past week, I had two new clients try to book me on two of the most in demand nights of the year.
 The problem is, we’re less than two months out.
-Entertainment is the first thing you should book after the date and venue.
-I can almost guarantee, if you try to book a true professional just a few weeks in advance, you won’t get them.
-I’ve had major corporations contact me 8-12 months in advance.
-I’ve even had them ask my availability before booking the date.
-So, if a multi-billion dollar corporation is willing to base the date of a 6 figure event around an entertainer, that should tell you what level of importance they place on entertainment.
+On the flip side, I’ve had a repeat client offer me three times my fee to book me three years in advance.
+Major corporations have frequently contacted me 8-12 months in advance to ask my availability before booking the date.
+So, if a multi-billion dollar corporation is willing to base the date of a 6 figure event around an entertainer, that should tell you what level of importance they place on entertainment?

 Don’t be discouraged!